 Goodyear (GT) Gains But Lags Market: What You Should Know

-Heading into today, shares of the tire maker had lost 14.24% over the past month, lagging the Auto-Tires-Trucks sector's loss of 6.16% and the S&P 500's gain of 0.88% in that time.
+Prior to today's trading, shares of the tire maker had lost 7.83% over the past month.
+This has lagged the Auto-Tires-Trucks sector's gain of 10.09% and the S&P 500's gain of 5.51% in that time.

-Goodyear will be looking to display strength as it nears its next earnings release.
-On that day, Goodyear is projected to report earnings of $0.31 per share, which would represent a year-over-year decline of 27.91%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.89 billion, up 39.37% from the year-ago period.
+Wall Street will be looking for positivity from Goodyear as it approaches its next earnings report date.
+In that report, analysts expect Goodyear to post earnings of $0.31 per share.
+This would mark a year-over-year decline of 27.91%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.89 billion, up 39.37% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Goodyear.
+Any recent changes to analyst estimates for Goodyear should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 6.51% lower within the past month.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Goodyear currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Goodyear currently has a Forward P/E ratio of 5.74.
-For comparison, its industry has an average Forward P/E of 9.59, which means Goodyear is trading at a discount to the group.
+Valuation is also important, so investors should note that Goodyear has a Forward P/E ratio of 5.65 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.28.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.